DevThant/yelpcamp/README.md

 ```

 3. Move the script out of show page and make a seperate js file for it
-4. Set the token in showPage by accessing the process.env.MAPBOX_TOKEN with the ejs and call the map script
+4. Set the token in showPage with the ejs and link the map script

 public/javascripts/showPageMap.js